2206080/CS220AU-DP-2022/README.md

-  How do existential threats link to Ai?
+  How do existential threats link to AI?

   There was an aforementioned reference to do with the effects that excess use of the internet has on someones mental health, this is often induced by AI to trap users.
 This demonstrates that currently, AI is blending in with our normal use of the internet, this is somewhat consistent with David Clark that it will become a part of daily life and blend in with reality.

  Real AI threat examples:
  Deepfakes are, videos and images that are altered in a manner that makes can emulate someones voice or imagery to demonstrate actions that never occured.
 A research article by Jiameng Pu. et al, (2020), would suggest deepfakes are not as dangerous as they may appear (refered to as Generative Adversarial Networks in the study).
 They achieve a 99.68% detection rate for deepfakes utilising "Noisescope," however, is it a reasonable expectation that every media outlet, pundit and individual would utilise the appropriate technology.
 A ficitonal example of AI affecting humanity is found in the theme of Cyberpunk which can be summarised as synthesis of lowlife and hightech, with technological advances such as AI and cybernetics juxtaposed against societal collapse.
 It is therefore arguable, and I would argue as true, that if with meld AI too deeply with our lives, for example as part of our body, it could cause a severe dystopian future.
-Afterall, criminals would gain access to abilities that allow them to cause more chaos and in turn military combat
+Afterall, criminals would gain access to abilities that allow them to cause more chaos and in turn military combat would become even more frightening and dangerous with computerized enhancements and body implants that would cause much more death and havoc due t increased destructiove capacity.

 ###### Reference
      Cunningham, S., Hudson, C.C. & Harkness, K. Social Media and Depression Symptoms: a Meta-Analysis.
-Res Child Adolesc Psychopathol 49, 241–253 (2021). https://doi.org/10.1007/s10802-020-00715-7
+Res Child Adolesc Psychopathol 49, 241–253 (2021). https://doi.org/10.1007/s10802-020-00715-7.
     Pu, J., Mangaokar, N., Wang, B., Reddy, C. K., & Viswanath, B. (2020, December).
 Noisescope: Detecting deepfake images in a blind setting.
 In Annual computer security applications conference (pp. 913-927).
  Visitor and Residents Map  David White: Credibility https://www.youtube.com/watch?v=kO569eknM6U&t=506s Visitor and Residents Map David White: Open Practice https://www.youtube.com/watch?v=1X0g2OvSdWc